AUDI RS6 4.0T FSI Quattro RS 6 Performance 5dr Tip Auto Estate

-Type: Used Year: 2017 Make: AUDI Model: RS6 Trim: 4.0T FSI Quattro RS 6 Performance 5dr Tip Auto Estate Body: Station Wagon Trans: Automatic Mileage: 5000 Engine Size: 3799 Ext Color: BLUE
+Type: Used Year: 2017 Make: AUDI Model: RS6 Trim: 4.0T FSI Quattro RS 6 Performance 5dr Tip Auto Estate Body: Station Wagon Trans: Automatic Mileage: 4347 Engine Size: 3993 Ext Color: Ascari blue, metallic

 Buyacar.co.uk